u6yuvi/fsdl_project/Introduction.md

 make conda-update
 ```

-3. Install additional python packages in the newly created conda environment using pip-tools
+3. Install additional python packages in the newly created conda environment using pip-tools.
+There maybe an error about dependency resolution on importlib-metadata, but that is OK, as it
+is a problem not fixed in flake8.

 ```
 make pip-tools